apptentive/apptentive-ios/docs/MigratingTo_2.0.0.md

 We have also removed the `initialUserName` and `initialUserEmailAddress` properties in favor of the above `personName` and `personEmailAddress`.

+## Push Notifications

+The new method `setPushNotificationIntegration:withDeviceToken:` has been added to add a single Push Notification provider.
+To register for push notifications, call this method with one of the enumerated `ATPushProvider`s plus the device token from `application:didRegisterForRemoteNotificationsWithDeviceToken`.

+In light of this new method, we have removed the legacy integration API methods: `addIntegration:withConfiguration:`, `addIntegration:withDeviceToken:`, `removeIntegration:`, `addApptentiveIntegrationWithDeviceToken:`, `addUrbanAirshipIntegrationWithDeviceToken:`, `addAmazonSNSIntegrationWithDeviceToken:`, and `addParseIntegrationWithDeviceToken:`.

 ## Removed Legacy Properties

 We have removed the `useMessageCenter`, `initiallyUseMessageCenter`, and `initiallyHideBranding` properties from the API.
 Please make sure to update your code if you are setting any of these properties.